JohnMMcD/gemini/README.md

 # Issues

 * The session is making testing the test scripts harder.
 I'm getting unwanted SelfCrossPrevented errors due to running the same test repeatedly.
-I want a way to clear out the session state but I can't because /order/cancel/session is unavailable.
+I want a way to clear out the session state but I can't because /order/cancel/session is prohibited.
 * My choice of language and libraries limits my characters to those in the latin-1 set; I'm getting a "UnicodeEncodeError: 'latin-1' codec can't encode characters in position 0-1: ordinal not in range(256)", which is [well-known](https://stackoverflow.com/questions/34618149/post-unicode-string-to-web-service-using-python-requests-library), and encoding the values in UTF-8 makes them not serializable.
 So I'm omitting positive and negative tests for non-Latin-1 characters.

 # TODOs